-Figure 5: Method of travel to work (NSO census)
+Figure 5: Method of travel to work (ONS census)

-Method of travel MM 2001 MM 2011 AV 2011 No. % No. % No. % Age 16 to 74 and in employment 467 100.0 446 100.0 90,724 100.0 Driving a car or van 328 70.2 317 71.1 60,447 66.6 Passenger in a car or van 24 5.1 27 6.1 4,125 4.5 Work from home, or use public transport, or travel by bicycle or walking 23.3 20.6 27.0
+Mathad of two val MM 2001 MM 2011 AV 2011 Method of travel No. % No. % No. % Age 16 to 74 and in employment 467 100.0 446 100.0 90,724 100.0 Driving a car or van 328 70.2 317 71.1 60,447 66.6 Passenger in a car or van 24 5.1 27 6.1 4,125 4.5 Work from home, or use public transport, or travel by bicycle or walking 23.3 20.6 27.0

-Policy MMI2: Transport and Active Travel
+Policy MMI1: Transport and Active Travel

-- 1. Development should take opportunities to enhance safe pedestrian and cycle connectivity, as part of a balanced transport provision. - 2.
-Secure, covered storage for cycles and personal vehicles must be provided within development, including for all new dwellings, and should be discreetly located and designed to complement the historic and rural character of the area. - 3.
-Parking space within development must be sufficient to support the scale of the scheme and must be carefully integrated with the building and landscape design, so as to complement and avoid harm to the historic and rural character of the area. - 4.
-Highway infrastructure works required to enable development must take opportunities to enhance, and must cause no harm to, the historic and rural character of the area. - 5.
-Development must not harm the safety, amenity or character of rural lanes or historic roads, including those with no footways. - 6.
-Streets must be designed to allow for emergency and public service vehicles to gain access and turn around.
+- 1. Development proposals should take opportunities to promote sustainable transport options and support active travel, including by enhancing safe pedestrian and cycle connectivity, as part of a balanced transport provision. - 2.
+Secure, covered storage for cycles and personal vehicles should be provided within development, including for all new dwellings, and should be discreetly located and designed to complement the historic and rural character of the area. - 3.
+Development proposals should include parking space to meet the standards in the adopted Vale of Aylesbury Local Plan (or any subsequent updates) and be carefully integrated with the building and landscape design and complement the historic and rural character of the area. - 4.
+Highway infrastructure works associated with development proposals should respond positively to the historic and rural character of the area. - 5.
+Development proposals should preserve or where practicable enhance the character of rural lanes and historic roads, including those with no footways, and respond positively to the safety and amenity of pedestrians, cyclists, and horse-riders. - 6.
+Where necessary, streets should be designed to allow for emergency and public service vehicles to have safe access into and out of the layout of the highways network.

-Interpretation of MMI2
+Interpretation of MMI1

 The policy promotes more sustainable forms of transport, to ensure that development is not based on a narrow consideration of vehicular transport alone.
+Sustainable transport options could include public transport contributions, where viable in the longer-term.